Walk in the Steps of Apocalypto Film Locations

 Jaya Travel & Tours’ “On Location” series focuses on famous movie locations around the world that you can visit.
 Today, our series features film locations from the epic drama Apocalypto.

 The ancient Maya are a fascinating culture.
 Why their civilization suddenly declined has been debated for decades.
 Perhaps it’s this mystery that keeps the Maya in the modern imagination.
-Mel Gibson’s film Apocalypto explores this fascinating society through the eyes of one man’s quest to rescue the last members of his tribe: his small, but strong family.
+Mel Gibson’s film Apocalypto explores this fascinating society through the eyes of one man’s quest to rescue the last members of his tribe: his small, but strong, family.

 Table of Contents